 E. Date of Publication of Resources Collected: Emphases, if Any

 We emphasize collection of recent imprints, purchasing older materials only to fill specific, reasonable faculty requests.

-We collect a few French rare books in Special Collections, where we aim to offer a representative collection for teaching.
+We collect a few French rare books in Murray and Hong Special Collections, where we aim to offer a representative collection for teaching.